San7o/oak/README.md

 # oak - your favourite logger

-This is a simple, header-only, C++23 logger with no external dependencies.
+Oak is a feature-rich, header-only C++23 logger with no external dependencies.
 This code was originally forked from the logger of [Brenta Engine](https://github.com/San7o/Brenta-Engine) in order to develop it indipendently from the engine.